-Infant and child car seats can save your baby’s life, so it’s important that you follow the manufacturer’s guidelines for the seat you’ve chosen when it comes to installation procedures.
-Remember that infants should be placed in rear-facing car seats, and a rear-facing car seat should never be placed in the passenger seat.
-You can read more about car seat requirements and proper positioning of your baby in our Child Car Seats article.
+Protect your baby’s life with a car seat.
+Follow the manufacturer’s guidelines for the seat you’ve chosen when it comes to installation procedures.
+Remember that infants should be placed in rear-facing car seats, in the back seat of your vehicle.

 "All the ladies are so nice there.
 I just love it.